bakajin/oomperium/README.md

 If you want to set things up manually, download `_s` from GitHub.
 The first thing you want to do is copy the `_s` directory and change the name to something else (like, say, `megatherium`), and then you'll need to do a five-step find and replace on the name in all the templates.

-1. Search for `'oomperidev'` (inside single quotations) to capture the text domain.
+1. Search for `'oomperium'` (inside single quotations) to capture the text domain.
 2. Search for `oomperidev_` to capture all the function names.
 3. Search for `Text Domain: oomperium` in style.css.
 *.
 Search for `Theme Name: oomperidev` in style.css.